 Electric scooters are becoming more popular these days, providing riders with a fun and convenient way to travel nearly anywhere they need to go.
 While this mode of transportation may be new and exciting, many people are not aware of the inherent dangers that go along with riding an electric scooter.
-Here is some scooter riding do’s and don’ts to help prevent a collision and keep you safe on your two-wheeled journeys.
+Our scooter accident lawyer put together some scooter riding do’s and don’ts to help prevent a collision and keep you safe on your two-wheeled journeys.

 Reading the manual or instructions will educate you on the proper care of your electric scooter.
 Although it might seem simple enough to use right out of the box, it’s important to take that extra step to thoroughly read (and understand!) the manufacturer’s material.
 You’ll learn about the mechanics of the scooter as well as how to properly maintain it for optimal safety.